sealvault/sealvault/website/src/dev-docs/design/in-page-provider.md

-is slowly moving away from this model with signature based delegation,[^10] but many dapps still rely on it.[^15] We support [cross-connecting](./cross-connect.md) wallets and dapp keys and reduce the security decisions user have to make when a key is cross-connected to payment approval decisions.
+is slowly moving away from this model with signature based delegation,[^10] but many dapps still rely on it.[^15] We support [cross-connecting](./cross-connect.md) wallets and dapp keys and reduce the security decisions user have to make when a key is cross-connected to sign-in, payment approval or token listing decisions.

 ### New Dapp Flow